 A two-story house with cream-colored siding, a blue front door, and black gym lanterns.
 The house has multiple windows with white trim and a small front porch.
 There are flowering bushes and trees around the house.

-About the sea meadow Inn
+About the Sea Meadow Inn

 The inn was created as a place to slow down.
 Rooted in the history of Cape Cod and updated for maximum comfort, the inn offers a calm, welcoming environment where guests can rest, explore, and feel at ease — whether staying for a short visit or an extended getaway.